rust-lang/rfcs/active/0000-freestanding-target.md

 used for cross-compiling a crate.
 Statically linking to other crates will still be valid.

-"Support libraries" includes libc, libm, and compiler-rt. libc and libm are clearly not available on the unknown OS, and the crate author will need to provide compiler-rt or a similar library themselves if they use a feature requiring it.
+"Support libraries" means libmorestack and compiler-rt.
+The crate author will need to provide compiler-rt or a similar library themselves if they use a feature requiring it, and libmorestack is just not required without split stacks.
 The goal is to have 0 dependencies on the environment, at compile time and runtime, reducing unnecessary surprises for the freestanding author and allowing the use of only rustc to compile the crate, rather than manually assembling and linking LLVM bitcode.
 Providing linker arguments manually is probably unavoidable in these cases.

 # Drawbacks